Ana Rosa Chagas Cavalcanti is an architect and urban planner.

 In 2014 She decided to come back to her life mission: to improve the living conditions of unprivileged people.
 She then continued the in-field research in Brazilian favelas started in 2009.
 In 2014 She decided to live in the Favela do Telegrafo, Alagoas, to investigate the spatial influence of the socio-economic practices emplaced by residents of informal settlements.
 In the same year She was selected to participate to the “UCL Cities Methodologies”, where She introduced for the first time two embryonic ideas of what it would be later the core of her pedagogical contribution in academia: the “School of Architecture in the Favela” and the “Pattern language of self construction”.
 With the findings collected in brazilian favelas since 2009 and the related interpretation, She participated to and won the grant “Science withous Borders” from CAPES and the Ministry of Brazilian education, in order to accomplish a doctorate aimed at contributing to better housing policies and practices in Brazil.

-From 2015 Ana Rosa is a PhD candidate at the Delft University of Technology, in the Netherlands.
+From 2019 Ana Rosa is a Doctor in Architecture and Urban Planning (Ph.D.).
 She is bringing an unprecedented finding in academia: “Labour shapes, plans and governs space in informal settlements” (from the article Work, slums and informal settlements traditions: architecture in the favela do telegrafo, 2017).
 During the doctorate, She received several acknowledgements from the academic and societal community.
 Only to cite some, in 2015 She was awarded with a fellowship from IJURR “Authors meet critics 2015” .
 In the same year She received the fellowship “Whonungsfrage” by Haus der Kulturen der Welt and Columbia Buel centre.
 In 2017 She received a grant for promising emerging scholars in the field of dangerous landscape from the Volkswagen foundation and Leibniz University Hannover.

 Ana Rosa lives in Delft where She met her husband.
 She loves the Netherlands and all the places where She had the luck to live.
 She speaks five languages but in her mind and hearth She only thinks the universal language of human rights, declined through the language of space.